-The Breast Examination and Screening Transformation Act (BEST Act) proposes significant amendments to the Revised Code to improve insurance and Medicaid coverage for breast cancer screenings and examinations.
-Key changes include the alignment of the definition of "screening mammography" with American College of Radiology guidelines and the introduction of new terms such as "diagnostic breast examination" and "supplemental breast cancer screening."
-The bill mandates that health insurance policies cover these screenings without cost-sharing requirements, ensuring that individuals can access necessary services without financial barriers.
-It also specifies that coverage for screening mammography and supplemental screenings must be provided annually, particularly for individuals with dense breast tissue or increased risk factors, and clarifies that diagnostic breast examinations must be covered for those with abnormalities detected in prior screenings.
+The Breast Examination and Screening Transformation Act (BEST Act) seeks to improve insurance and Medicaid coverage for breast cancer screenings and examinations by amending several sections of the Revised Code.
+Key provisions include a revised definition of "screening mammography" to align with American College of Radiology guidelines, the introduction of terms like "diagnostic breast examination" and "supplemental breast cancer screening," and a mandate for health insurance policies to cover these services without cost-sharing requirements.
+The bill ensures that annual coverage for screening mammography and supplemental screenings is provided, particularly for individuals with dense breast tissue or increased risk factors, and clarifies that diagnostic breast examinations are covered for those with abnormalities detected in prior screenings.

 Statutes affected: